 Bruce, CEO of Forest Holidays, discusses how it’s the little things that make a big difference, body language & handshake included

 Grad Bites: Interview Tips – Jill Grinsted

-Jill, Marketing Director at Forest Holidays, talks about the importance of preparation before an interview & how you can make yourself stand out in a competitive world
+Jill, Marketing Director, talks about the importance of preparation before an interview & how to make yourself stand out

 Getting A Job In Today’s Market – HBR IdeaCast 291